 Week Two – we recommend the Berlin Schönefeld to Bologna 11:25am flight on Wednesday June 5th.
 You’ll land at 13:10, so you’ll arrive in time to rest before the welcome dinner.
 On the way home, we recommend the 13:35 return flight on Tuesday June 11th.

 Currently, you can get return flights for 70 euros, but these prices will go up – so book, book, book!

-If you are not hiring a hire car (last year 2 participants did, but this is by no means expected), then you can either share a taxi to Pinakates or organise your own onward travel.
-We will be organising a pick up from Thessaloniki on June 14th and a return on June 20th if enough people would like one.
-Same goes for the second week (pick up on the 20th and return on the 26th).
-Please let us know when booking if you would like to be included.
+If you are not hiring a hire car (last year two participants did, but this is by no means expected), you can either share a taxi to La Macchina Fissa (75 minutes) or organise your own onward travel.
+If you would like to share a taxi, please let us know when booking.
 This is not included in the price, but is an economical and easy way of continuing your journey.
-Price depends on how many people are sharing, but last year it was approximately 50 euros each way.
+Price depends on how many people are sharing, but I’m estimating 25-35 euros per person each way.

 If you would like to take public transport, aim for Mantova/Mantua (same place, the first is the Italian name, the second the English version) train station.
 This will involve two trains, one to Bologna Central from the airport, then a second to Mantova.
 If you get good connections, it will take two hours.
 Our host, Clark, can pick you up from Mantova/Mantua (30 minutes) for 30 euros per car load.
 Although, if everyone comes this way, he’ll need to pick you up in batches – which is also more economical!

 The nearest airport is actually Verona, a mere half an hour away.
 There are direct flights from London Stansted, and RyanAir is promising to add direct flights from Berlin Schönefeld … but at time of going to press, they aren’t available.